knightedcodemonkey/css/docs/combined-queries.md

 > [!NOTE]
 > TypeScript now reads literal selector tokens from the generated `.knighted-css.ts` modules (emitted by `knighted-css-generate-types`).
 Append `&types` to combined imports only when you also need `stableSelectors` at runtime—the loader still exports the map, while the double-extension modules keep your editors in sync.

+> [!TIP]
+> `KnightedCssCombinedModule` accepts an optional second generic parameter so you can describe loader-injected exports (for example, `{ stableSelectors: Record<string, string> }` when you append `&types`).
+That keeps the helper self-contained without intersecting additional types in your own code.

+> [!TIP]
+> Prefer importing `asKnightedCssCombinedModule` from `@knighted/css/loader-helpers` when you want a runtime helper—the file has zero Node dependencies, so both browser and Node builds stay green.

 ## Decision Matrix

 | Source module exports                          | Recommended query                                                                  | TypeScript import pattern                                   | Notes                                                                                                                      |